 A guide to develop a standard and maintain the quality of your animation series

-Have you ever watched an animation series that has a very nice drawing style and tells a compelling story in the first few videos, but it is only getting downhill from the next one?
+Have you ever watched an animation series with a very nice drawing style and tells a compelling story in the first few videos, but it started going downhill from the next one?
 Especially in the field of education, where the videos need to be constantly engaging throughout the whole series to ensure the best outcomes for learners.
-The inconsistency happens so often that it somehow becomes a bad practice in the industry.
-It also leads to boredom and lowers the bar of expectation from the audience.
+This inconsistency happens so often that it has somehow become a bad practice in the industry.
+It has also lead to boredom and lowers the bar of expectation from the audience.

 As an educator, it should be your responsibility to keep students engaged, but how do you make sure your animators understand that viewpoint?
 In this article, we will provide you with an insider’s look at the quality control process of a professional animation studio so that you can easily collaborate with your vendor.